axiom-org/axiom/ts/files/README.md

-This directory contains zipped extensions.
+This directory contains files that aren't readable source code.